casanave/BadCamping/README.md

 BadCamping
 ==========

-text adventure game with snarky narration.
+Text adventure game with snarky narration.
+Next steps are to figure out a way to keep stats for the user.
+This is a work in progress.